COVID-19 Policies and Exemptions 2021-2022

 3. All persons are encouraged to continue to use extra diligence with regard to personal hygiene.
 Hand washing, sanitizing, and maintaining appropriate distance when feasible are all good ways to minimize the spread of COVID-19 and other sicknesses.
 Whether vaccinated or unvaccinated, all persons are welcome to continue wearing a mask, to communicate openly about what level of physical contact they are comfortable with, and to find a desk in the classroom to occupy alone for the purpose of mitigating health risk.

 4. We would ask any person with a fever or showing any symptom or symptoms consistent with COVID19 to remain or return home.
-Any person remaining or returning home will need to contact their professors immediately via email or phone.
+Any person staying or returning home will need to contact their professors immediately via email and must copy Jamie in on the email.
 If the professor is not contacted before class, the absence will be unexcused.
-Students not approved for virtual attendance under the criteria of the Virtual Attendance Policy who remain or return home as a result of COVID-19 related symptoms must provide a written note from a physician or a COVID-19 tests result (negative or positive) or the absence will be considered unexcused.
+Students not approved for virtual attendance under the criteria of the Virtual Attendance Policy who remain or return home as a result of COVID-19 related symptoms must provide a written note from a physician or a COVID-19 test result (negative or negative) positive) or the absence will be considered unexcused.

-In the event that a student tests positive for COVID-19, virtual attendance will be approved for any for the remainder of the required quarantine (see below).
-For example, a student who has a sore throat and remains home will not be able to attend virtually the day(s) they are home but will receive an excused absence for those classes upon the receipt of a written physician’s note or COVID-19 test results (negative and positive).
-If it is confirmed the student has COVID-19, then that student will receive approval for Virtual Attendance for the remainder of their quarantine.
+If a student tests positive for COVID-19, virtual attendance will be approved for the remainder of the required quarantine (see below).
+For example, a student who remains home with a sore throat (or any sickness) and attends virtually is recorded absent until Jamie Carter receives a written physician’s note or COVID-19 test result (negative and positive).
+If it is confirmed that the student has COVID-19, then that student will receive approval for Virtual Attendance for the remainder of their quarantine.
 All physician’s notes and COVID-19 test results must be sent to email@example.com.

 If you believe or know you have had COVID-19, quarantine can end 10 days after symptoms first appeared if you have been fever-free for more than 24 hours without the use of fever-reducing medications and your other symptoms are improving.

-5. We would ask any person who has been in close, extended contact with someone known to have COVID-19 would remain or return home.
-Students not approved for Virtual Attendance (policy listed below) who remain or return home as a result of potential COVID-19 exposure must provide proof of a negative COVID-19 test and quarantine for 7 days after a negative test before returning to class.
-Without verification of a negative test, any absences will be considered unexcused.
-If a student contracts COVID19, they will be approved for virtual attendance for the remainder of their quarantine as mentioned in #4.
+5. We would ask any person who has been in close, extended contact with someone known to have COVID-19 would remain or return home and attend virtually.
+Students not approved for Virtual Attendance (policy listed below) who remain or return home due to potential COVID-19 exposure must provide proof of a negative COVID-19 test taken 7 full days after exposure before returning to class.
+Without verification of a Covid test, students will not be permitted to attend class, and any absences will be considered unexcused.

-If either #4 or #5 apply to you, please use extra diligence in following the mask, social distancing, and sanitizing protocols for 14 days after you return to the classroom.
+If either #4 or #5 apply to you, please use extra diligence in following the mask, social distancing, and sanitizing protocols for 14 days after exposure.

 We can do this, Northpoint fam!